-4. Development Constraints and Opportunities
+4 Development Constraints and Opportunities

 - 4.1 The Core Strategy proposal presents an opportunity to deliver 60 homes in Bovingdon.
 There is potential for the site to provide a high quality development that responds to the surrounding context and dominant features of the site to create a strong sense of place. - 4.2 The site is relatively unconstrained in comparison with other large development sites.
-However there are some key constraints and opportunities (listed below), which arise from the site analysis (section 3).
-These have influenced the content of this master plan, and in particular the indicative layout (section 5) and should be taken into consideration in future planning applications.
+However there are some key constraints and opportunities (listed below), which arise from the site analysis (Section 3).
+These have influenced the content of this Master Plan, and in particular the indicative layout (Section 5) and should be taken into consideration in future planning applications. - 4.3 Key constraints and opportunities are illustrated in Figure 4 below.